RESEARCH & evidenced-based practice GRANT CAMP

 This workshop is offered each year in the summer.

-The 2024 workshop will be held August 5-7, 2024.
+The 2025 workshop will be held August 2025.

 RESEARCH & EVIDENCE-BASED PRACTICE DISSEMINATION COURSE

-This popular three-day hybrid event (in-person and virtual) features:
+This popular three-day in-person event features:

 • Keynote lectures by military nursing leaders and nationally known clinical experts